sakloui/jorban-martysmods.github.io/docs/reshade-guides/reshades-ui-and-depth-buffer.md

     * This option lets you take two screenshots of the same frame: one without ReShade and one with ReShade.

-7. `Save separate image with the overlay visible`:

-    * This option lets you save a separate image with the ReShade UI, useful for troubleshooting.

-8. `Screenshot sound`:

-    * This option lets you choose a `.wav` file to play when you take a screenshot.

-9. `Post-save command`:

-    * This option is highly advanced, and allows the users to port their screenshots into external software in order to edit upon saving.

-      * The option is specifically for pointing to the executable that you will be utilizing.

-10. `Post-save command arguments`:

-    * This option lets you specify arguments for the executable provided in `Post-save command`.
-Supported macros include:

-      * %AppName% - Current application name.

-      * %PresetName% - Name of the preset applied when the screenshot was taken.

-      * %Date% - Current date (in '%s' or seconds format).

-        * %DateYear%, %DateMonth%, %DateDay% - Year, month, and day components of the current date.

-      * %Time% - Current time (in '%s' or seconds format).

-        * %TimeHour%, %TimeMinute%, %TimeSecond%, %TimeMS% - Hour, minute, second, and millisecond components of the current time.

-      * %TargetPath% - Full path of the screenshot file.

-      * %TargetDir% - Directory of the screenshot file.

-      * %TargetFileName% - Full name of the screenshot file.

-      * %TargetExt% - Extension of the screenshot file.

-      * %TargetName% - Name of the screenshot file without the extension.

-      * %Count% - Number of screenshots taken in the current session.

-11. `Post-save command working directory`:

-    * This option lets you define the directory for the Post-save processing software.

-12. `Hide post-save command window`:

-    * This toggle lets you choose whether to show or hide the window of the Post-save processing application.
-By default, this option is off, so the program window is visible.

 </details>

 ---